plumberz/plumberz.github.io/README.md

 instance MonadIO m => MonadIO (Proxy a' a b' b m) instance MonadTrans (Proxy a' a b' b)
 ```

+Obviously it is an instance of Applicative, Functor, Monad and MonadIO, but these are all common in the haskell world.
+Much more exotic are the MFunctor, MMonad and MonadTrans instances definitions (monad transformers will be explained later).
+All of them comes from the [mmorph: Monad morphism](https://hackage.haskell.org/package/mmorph-1.0.0/docs/Control-Monad-Morph.html#t:MMonad) package which defines monad morphisms related utilities.
+Monad morphisms commonly arise when manipulating existing monad transformer code for compatibility purposes.
+The MFunctor, MonadTrans and MMonad classes define standard ways to change monad transformer stacks through lift, squash and hoist.
+MonadTrans definition can be also found in [transformers](https://hackage.haskell.org/package/transformers-0.3.0.0/docs/Control-Monad-Trans-Maybe.html#t:MaybeT) package.

 A ’Proxy’ receives and sends information both upstream and downstream:

 -   **upstream interface**: receives *a* and send *a’*